SkylineInnovation/v2-YellowTaxi-App/scratchpad.md

 # Scratchpad

 ## Current Task
-Implement Real Firebase Phone Authentication in React Native Mobile App
+Implement Customer Ride Ordering Feature in React Native Mobile App

 ## Task Overview
-Replace the mock Firebase authentication with real Firebase phone authentication to match the working web application implementation.
-The web app already has a complete Firebase setup with phone authentication using reCAPTCHA.
+Implement a comprehensive ride ordering feature in the React Native mobile app that matches the functionality of the web application.
+This feature will be accessible to customers after successful phone authentication, providing a seamless ride booking experience on mobile devices.

 ## Reset Details
 - **Target Commit**: 152bf562265b1e0c580502d510f5404220a218ee